|After crying my eyes out and FINALLY getting myself together|

 And Then It Was Over

 He proposed.
 She said yes.
 She asked me to be in the wedding.
 I said yes.
 We planned and prepared, and for months, talked about what was to come.
 Then, that weekend in April 2006 was upon us.
 I was fine that Friday when all of the final plans were being put into play.
 As long as we were working and she and I were side by side, I was good.
 Even that Saturday morning, the day of the wedding, I was okay.
 With all the hustle and bustle from the hotel to the church, who had time to think about the actual ceremony?
-It wasn't until we were in the bridal waiting room at the church and the photographer came in to snap our pictures.
-Out of nowhere, a burst of emotion swelled up on the inside of me and flew from my body in a hiccupping cry.
+It wasn't until we were in the bridal waiting room at the church and the photographer came in to snap our pictures that out of nowhere, a burst of emotion swelled up on the inside of me and flew from my body in a hiccupping cry.
 And it was uncontrollable.
 I couldn't even contain myself, and there was no comforting me.

 I didn't realize it then, but I knew I was having a release that said, "I won't have my friend anymore...not like I had her before.
 She's always my friend, but her first priority is now her husband."
 And it hurt.
 I was so excited for the two of them to be together.
 Lord knows I didn't want either one of them to be with anyone else.
 They're PERFECT for each other!
 But boy was it hard to "give my friend away".
 And it never got any easier.